 Camphill Communities run volunteer placements throughout the world, including Canada.
 Volunteers work in communities with adults with special needs.
 You will be expected to work for 6 days a week and it is usually preferred that you stay for at least one year.
 Accommodation is provided for the duration of your stay, but you will have to fund your own meals.
 WWOOF, already mentioned, is an organisation placing volunteers on work projects on organic farms.

-- Wwoof.org gives information of voluntary work available on organic farms.
+- Wwoof.net gives information about voluntary work available on organic farms in Canada.

 - CIEE help thousands of students each year to seize the opportunity of working abroad